mdmtk/docs/edge/source/guide/csp/wifi.md

 Pivotal parm: No

+Settable if:

+* The "Configure Country (Auto/Manual)" box is not checked

 Description: Country to use for Wi-Fi regulatory setting.
 802.11d will not be enabled if you select 'U.S.A' in the Country drop-down.
 When you choose 'AUTO' in the drop-down, 802.11d will be enabled.

 ### RF Band